tlee75/interview-iac/README.md

 Required Repository Variables:
 `CF_ACCOUNT_ID` Cloudflare Account ID

+# Cloudflare

+Create/login to your [Cloudflare dashboard](https://dash.cloudflare.com/) and ensure the domain you want to use for this is activated.

+Create a Service Auth token for the Personal Site deployments that will be used by the Github runner.
+Give it a name which represents the application it will be used by, such as "Personal Site" or something to that effect.
+This will be used in the `pesonal-site` repo.

+Next, it is very important that you create a Cloudflare Application that will protect the `node1-ssh` endpoint with the Service Auth Token you just created.
+Ensure the Application covers ONLY the SSH endpoint and not the `www` or root domain itself.
+Ensure the Policy uses a "Service Auth" action and includes your Service Auth Token in the rules selector.

+Lastly, create a DNS record which points at the instance's private IP, so you have an FQDN for the hostname.

 # To run Instance Configuration playbook locally:

 Ensure the public IP address has a trailing comma: